garden-io/garden/examples/base-image/README.md

 Run `garden deploy` to deploy the project.
 It defaults to deploying the `dev` environment.

-Running `garden call backend` should then return `development backend says hi!`.

-If you now run `garden deploy --env prod` and call the backend with `garden call backend` you should see: `production backend says hi!`.
+If you now run `garden deploy --env prod` and open the displayed Ingress URL after deployment, you should see: `production backend says hi!`.